Paris Charles de Gaulle Airport Guide (CDG)

 Paris Charles de Gaulle Airport has excellent facilities for disabled travellers, who should inform their airline in advance of their needs.
 Information desks also offer a special welcome service for disabled passengers.
-Reserved car parking spaces are provided in designated areas and discount on parking is available on presentation of a valid disability badge.
+Lifts and ramps connect all floors and reserved car parking spaces are provided in designated areas; discount on parking rates is available on presentation of a valid disability badge.

 Each terminal has its own short-term covered car park with direct access to the terminal by lift.
 The long-term car park PR is for Terminal 1, and car park PX is for Terminals 2 and 3; all are linked by a free airport shuttle bus.

-Car hire companies at Paris Charles de Gaulle Airport include: Avis, Budget, Enterprise, Europcar, Firefly, Hertz, National, Sixt and TT Car Transit, all of which have offices in terminals 1 and 2.
+Car hire companies at Paris Charles de Gaulle Airport include: Avis, Budget, Enterprise, Europcar, Firefly, Hertz, and Sixt, all of which have offices in terminals 1 and 2.